robinschuere/react-startup/README.md

 npm start
 ```

 We can now cleanup all code that was by default wrong.
-Eslint is by no means holy, so dare to ignore some values whenever possible.
+Eslint is by no means holy, so dare to ignore some values when necessesary.

 ## Step 9: Add jest